iwdstry/yeieje_pool/blog/_posts/2015-06-14-introducing-celeste.md

 ---
 layout: post
-title: Introducing Celeste
+title: Introducing Celeste 한글
 ---

-Celeste is a lightweight Jekyll theme that features a minimalist, content-first design.
+하늘 테스트 Celeste is a lightweight Jekyll theme that features a minimalist, content-first design.
 It places your content center stage and lets your readers view them in a clutter-free environment without visual distractions.
 It is based on [Poole](https://github.com/poole/poole), the Jekyll butler, by [@mdo](https://github.com/mdo).

 ### Built on Poole